WaliDev/WALi-OpenNWA/README.txt

-To build the NWA documentation, change to Doc/NWA_tex/ and run (pdf)latex on WALi_NWA_Doc.tex.
+To build the NWA documentation, change to Doc/NWA_tex/ and run (pdf)latex on WALi_NWA_Doc.tex, passing '-shell-escape'. ('-shell-escape' is required by the pygmentize package, used for source-highlighting the example code at the beginning.)
 If you would like to rebuild the figures (though this is not necessary if you do not change them), change to Doc/NWA_tex/Figures and run 'make'.
 Note that a couple of the figures used in the "official" version of the NWA manual have been modified by hand, and regenerating them will cause those changes to be lost.